Matteo294/LatticeSimulations/README.md

 Simulation of a Phi4 theory in 1+1 dimension using the Hybrid Monte Carlo algorithm.
 The magnetization is studied as a function of the mass parameter.
 ## Polyakov Chain
 The Polyakov loop in 1+1 dimension is studied and compared to analytical results.
+## Lattice Exam
+Final project exam of the course